research-vaibhavsharma/HF-SRAM/README.md

 This repository contains the official source code, experiment configurations, and supplementary mathematical proofs for the paper: **"Linear Convergence of Hessian-Free Federated Meta-Learning via Swarm-Regularized ADMM."**

+> **⚠️ UNDER REVIEW NOTICE**
+>
+> This manuscript is currently under peer review.
+To comply with journal policies and accommodate ongoing revisions, the complete execution pipeline (including the full `main.py` orchestrator and baseline integrations) will be officially released upon the paper's acceptance.
+>
+> *Please note: The current codebase is provided for structural and mathematical reference.
+It is subject to active modifications, optimizations, and updates during the review process.*

 ## 📖 Overview

 Federated Meta-Learning (FML) enables rapid model adaptation across distributed networks but is traditionally bottlenecked by the intractable computation of second-order Hessian matrices.
 While first-order approximations bypass these costs, they inject persistent structural biases and suffer catastrophic client drift under severe non-IID regimes.